Your Preconception Plan Checklist

 Choose the health content that's right for you, and get it delivered right in your inbox

-One of the most important things you can do is bring your OB/GYN into the discussion as early as possible to help guide you with a personalized (and healthy) family plan.
+One of the most important things you can do is bring your OB/GYN into the discussion with you and your partner as early as possible to help guide you with a personalized and healthy family plan.

-Dr. Rehman adds, “OB/GYNs have a prime opportunity to improve fetal and maternal outcomes with pre-conception counseling for women prior to pregnancy.”
+Dr. Rehman adds, "OB/GYNs have a prime opportunity to improve fetal and maternal outcomes with preconception counseling for women before pregnancy."

-Dr. Rehman explains that pre-conception counseling begins with getting a complete history of each woman, including her menstrual, medical, surgical and family histories.
+Dr. Rehman explains that preconception planning begins with getting a complete history of each woman, including her menstrual, medical, surgical and family histories — ideally at least three months before becoming pregnant.

-“Based on that information, we give our input about what to do to help optimize the health of the woman and her potential baby.
-We might suggest different interventions or treatments to help improve pregnancy outcomes, or counsel how a mother’s genetic history or current health status could affect maternal and fetal health if she did get pregnant,” notes Dr. Rehman.
+“Based on your information and health history, we give our input about how to help optimize the health of the woman and your potential baby.
+We might suggest different interventions or treatments to help improve pregnancy outcomes or counsel how your genetic history or current health status could affect maternal and fetal health if you do get pregnant,” notes Dr. Rehman.

 Assessing for Pregnancy Risk Factors

-From the pre-conception assessment, Dr. Rehman explains that she can identify any risk factors that should be addressed prior to a woman getting pregnant.
-Lowering these risk factors prior to pregnancy could protect the health of mother and baby.
+From the preconception assessment, Dr. Rehman explains that she can identify any risk factors that should be addressed before a woman gets pregnant.
+Lowering these risk factors before pregnancy could protect the health of mother and baby.

-Dr. Rehman adds, “We work on optimizing these health conditions prior to pregnancy for the health and safety of both mom and baby.”
+She continues, "We work on optimizing these health conditions before pregnancy for the health and safety of both mom and baby.
+Treatment for these conditions may help regulate a woman's menstrual cycle, improving fertility.”

 Immunization Status and Infectious Diseases

-She also suggests correcting any major nutritional deficiencies prior to planning a pregnancy.
-This is especially important for women who may have a previous history as well as in women who have had a recent weight loss surgery.
+She also suggests correcting any major nutritional deficiencies before planning a pregnancy.
+This is especially important for women who may have a previous history of nutritional deficiencies and for women who have recently had weight loss surgery.

-Regular physical exercise is a factor that can boost your health lifelong, but prior to pregnancy, it can help reduce obesity, improve heart health, optimize other medical comorbidities and improve the management of other chronic diseases, all of which help promote the best possible outcome during pregnancy.
+Regular physical exercise can boost your health lifelong.
+Still, before pregnancy, it can help reduce obesity, improve heart health, optimize other medical comorbidities and improve the management of other chronic diseases, all of which help promote the best possible outcome during pregnancy.

 Cycle Regularity and Structural Abnormalities

-One of the ways that OB/GYN’s like Dr. Rehman assess fertility is understanding the regularity of a woman’s monthly cycle.
+One way that OB/GYNs like Dr. Rehman assess fertility is by understanding the regularity of a woman's monthly cycle.

 “For a woman to get pregnant, she must be ovulating.
 If she isn’t (or it isn’t regular), we can look at the potential reasons why and address those so that her chances of getting pregnant are greater,” Dr. Rehman says.